 Forex Trading in South Africa and FSB Forex Brokers

-For those of you considering a venture in the world of Forex trading, South Africa is a country with a lot of promise.
-While this form of investment may still be in its infancy you really shouldn’t be too worried as the financial sector in South Africa is one of the most liberal in the African continent and there is a lot of potential here for Forex traders.
-Those of you just starting out are faced with an important decision.
-Which of the Forex brokers in South Africa to register with.
+For those of you considering a venture into the world of Forex trading, South Africa is a country with a lot of promise.
+While this form of investment may still be in its infancy you really shouldn’t be too worried, as the financial sector in South Africa is one of the most liberal on the African continent, and there is a lot of potential here for Forex traders.
+Those of you just starting out are faced with an important decision: which of the Forex brokers in South Africa to register with.

 Forex brokers in South Africa and regulation

-The Financial Services Board is a member of a number of national and international organizations including IOSCO, the International Organization of Securities Commission, and other African regulatory bodies.
-Those which are worthy of particular mention include those in the Southern African Development Community region.
+The Financial Services Board is a member of a number of national and international organisations including the International Organisation of Securities Commissions (IOSCO) and other African regulatory bodies.
+Those that are worthy of particular mention include those in the Southern African Development Community region.

-What level of protection can you expect from FSB regulated Forex broker?
+What level of protection can you expect from an FSB-regulated Forex broker?

-Those of you living or trading from South Africa will be aware the country and its currency have become more stable in recent years.
-Unfortunately, it seems that the South African Government is dragging its heels with regards to controls.
-Particularly those which restrict a consumer’s ability to invest with offshore firms.
+Those of you living in or trading from South Africa will be aware that the country and its currency have become more stable in recent years.
+Unfortunately, it seems that the South African Government is dragging its heels with regard to controls, particularly those that restrict a consumer’s ability to invest with offshore firms.

-But that doesn’t mean there is no protection.
+That doesn’t mean there is no protection, though.
 On the contrary, as there is already a well-developed infrastructure and a reasonable level of oversight.
-That doesn’t, however, mean you’re home and dry, as we would still recommend you perform your own due diligence.
-The sheer size of the Forex trading marketplace means there are bound to be fraudsters and scammers which manage to slip through the regulatory net.
-Safety and security of your funds must be your priority and it is important you undertake your own research.
+That doesn’t, however, mean you’re home and dry, and we would still recommend that you perform your own due diligence.
+The sheer size of the Forex trading marketplace means that there are bound to be fraudsters and scammers who manage to slip through the regulatory net.
+The safety and security of your funds must be your priority, and it is important that you undertake your own research.

-One of the things you should always be checking is the credibility of your South African Forex brokers license and authority.
-But this actually applies to all brokers, wherever they might be located.
-Most regulatory bodies make licensing and regulation information freely available to members of the public.
-It is just a question of finding the regulator’s website and looking through a list of performing a search.
-As well as finding out whether a license is valid you can also find out whether there have been any customer complaints.
+One of the things you should always be checking is the credibility of your South African Forex broker’s licence and authority; but this actually applies to all brokers, wherever they might be located.
+Most regulatory bodies make information on licensing and regulation freely available to members of the public.
+It is just a question of finding the regulator’s website and looking through a list or performing a search.
+As well as finding out whether a licence is valid you can also find out whether there have been any customer complaints.

 FSB Forex brokers and customer complaints

-As a consumer, you will be able to receive impartial assistance, provided without fear, prejudice or favor.
+As a consumer, you will be able to receive impartial assistance, provided without fear, prejudice or favour.
 The following types of complaints can be addressed to the FAIS Ombud:

-- Contraventions or a failure to comply with the requirements of the FAIS Act by a financial services provider
+- If there has been a contravention or a failure to comply with the requirements of the FAIS Act by a financial services provider

-- If the complainant is likely to or has already suffered financial damage or prejudice
+- If the complainant is likely to suffer, or has already suffered, financial damage or prejudice

-- If a complainant has been treated unfairly
+- If the complainant has been treated unfairly

 Before you take the official line with your complaint you should always try and resolve the problem with the financial services provider directly.
-According to FSB regulations the provider has six weeks to resolve the matter.
-If you find yourself unable to reach a mutually agreeable resolution you can take the matter to the FAIS Ombud, as long as you raise the complaint within six months.
+According to FSB regulations the provider has 6 weeks to resolve the matter.
+If you find yourself unable to reach a mutually agreeable resolution you can take the matter to the FAIS Ombud, as long as you raise the complaint within 6 months.

 When the FAIS Ombud receives your complaint it is obliged to investigate the allegation.
-All parties involved in the complaint have the right to legal representation.
-And the Ombud is empowered to follow and implement any procedures it considers to be necessary.
-But before the issue is taken to this level the Ombud will try and help with mediation or by recommending a resolution.
-The Ombud has the final word and can ultimately decide to dismiss or uphold the complaint and award compensation if it feels this is necessary.
+All parties involved in the complaint have the right to legal representation, and the Ombud is empowered to follow and implement any procedures it considers to be necessary.
+Before the issue is taken to this level, though, the Ombud will try and help with mediation or by recommending a resolution.
+The Ombud has the final word and can ultimately decide to dismiss or uphold the complaint, and award compensation if it feels this is necessary.

-The Forex industry is regulated on a local scale with countries imposing their own regulations.
+The Forex industry is regulated on a local scale, with countries imposing their own regulations.
 However, we should point out that not all regulators offer the same level of protection.
-And it has become a common occurrence for brokers to claim they are regulated when they are not.
-Always perform your own due diligence and check any claims a broker makes with regards regulation.
+It has also become a common occurrence for brokers to claim they are regulated when they are not.
+You should always perform your own due diligence and check any claims a broker makes with regard to regulation.